collective/collective.exampledevtools/docs/index.rst

 version number, updating the history/changes file, tagging the release in version control, creating the egg and uploading the egg to the index server.

-Both `jarn.mkrelease <http://pypi.python.org/pypi/jarn.mkrelease>`_ and `zest.releaser <http://pypi.python.org/pypi/zest.releaser>`_ facilitate in releasing an Python egg.
-If you want to release an egg it's easy to use one of these release helper tools.
+Both `jarn.mkrelease <http://pypi.python.org/pypi/jarn.mkrelease>`_ and `zest.releaser <http://pypi.python.org/pypi/zest.releaser>`_ facilitate in releasing a Python egg.
+If you want to release an egg, it's easy to use one of these release helper tools.

 If you want to follow all steps mentioned in the release flow above, zest.release is more extensive than jarn.mkrelease.
-However is you only want to tag, package and upload the release jarn.mkrelease seems more fit.
+However, if you only want to tag, package and upload the release, jarn.mkrelease seems more fit.

 Run your tests on jenkins or travis.ci for continious integration
 =================================================================